nicolasmetallo/deploy-streamlit-on-fargate-with-aws-cdk/README.md

     --browser.gatherUsageStats false
 ```

-### Build image and run locally for debugging
+### Build image and run locally or in AWS for debugging

-Run the following command in your Terminal inside `cdk/cdk/app` to build your container image
+Run the following command in your Terminal inside `./cdk/app` to build your container image

 ```
 $ docker build -t demo/magic-trick .